Fall in Love with Acting, All Over Again!

 It was only a matter of time, following the courage of people like Ellen DeGeneres, for a cascade of gay rights and LGBTQ acceptance to occur in the US, culminating in a landmark Supreme Court ruling that guaranteed the fundamental right to marry for same-sex couples.
 Quite a transformation!

 So, if you’ve lost your love for the craft of acting or lost your love for the struggles associated with being an actor, just remember the difference we, actors, make in the world.

-This Valentine’s Day, take a moment to fall in love with acting, all over again!
+This Valentine’s Day, or any day, take a moment to fall in love with acting, all over again!